Introduction

 ..."Who can show me skipping at a middle level?"

-..."Show me the loudest noise your feet can make as they slide on the floor."
+..."Show me the loudest noise your feet can make as they slide

 ..."Can you slide your feet without making a sound?"